-When your job ad is ready, you can choose between simple and advanced pricing, or click the “Keep this job free” button.
+When your job ad is ready, you can choose between posting with budget, or click the “Post without budget” button.
 Posting your job for free doesn’t preclude you from sponsoring it later.
 Indeed gives you an estimate of how many applications to expect by using their free or paid options:

 Simple Indeed pricing vs. advanced pricing

 Here’s a breakdown on the differences between simple and advanced pricing for Indeed’s sponsored job ads: